Good question.

 Why Goblin Green though?

 Back in the 90s, when I first got into Warhammer as an 11 year old, it was standard practice to paint the bases of the models in Citadel's Goblin Green paint*.
-A practice that fell but the wayside as "tacky" but eventually came back round as symbolic of something nostalgic.
-I'm not the first and I won't be the last to seize upon that symbolism, filled with all that sentiment, all those stories, as an attempt to recapture those feelings of exploring those tabletop game worlds.
+A practice that fell by the wayside as "tacky" but eventually came back round as symbolic of something nostalgic.
+I'm not the first and I won't be the last to seize upon that symbolism, filled with that sentiment and all those stories, as an attempt to recapture those feelings of exploring those tabletop game worlds.
 I'm just the one who spent £16 to buy the domain name.

 ![]() |